-1.80 Subject to the principles set out above being taken into account when the detailed restoration and management plan is drawn up and agreed post-consent, the proposals described in this outline plan offer opportunities for a number of interrelated environmental enhancements at the Loch Liath Wind Farm Site with respect to peat resource, biodiversity, forestry and landscape.
+1.84 The principles set out above will be applied when the final Restoration and Enhancement plan is drawn up and agreed post-consent.
+The proposals described in this outline plan offer notable opportunities for a number of interrelated environmental enhancements at the Loch Liath Wind Farm Site with respect to peat resource, biodiversity, forestry and landscape.